smthemex/ComfyUI_StoryDiffusion/README.md

 Previous updates
 ----
+* change some ms-diffusion'codes,if you use "[A] a (man) img " in role prompts,will get better of MS mode.
 * Added support for 'consistory', you can enable this feature by typing 'consi' in easy_function ('cache' and 'inject' are two additional features, you can try with larger VRAM);
 * The 'consistory' mode only supports single subjects, but you can also use (cat), (boy), or (hat) to create two subjects, such as entering:' a curve [girl] and wearing a (hat) 'in the character bar，Example images can be viewed；you can use lora when using consistory mode;
 * if use comfyUI sd3.5 clip and sd 3.5vae( from sd3.5 repo),can load single checkpoint(fp16,nf4 ) which can infer in nf4 mode.（need newest diffusers）